Yasmin-FY/llm-safety-silencing/mitigations/drift-monitor.md

 ## System Architecture and Core Components

 ### Multi-Layer State Tracker
 The first component of the drift detection is Layer Function Key Indicators.
-This involves measuring certain attributes of a conversation such as:
+This involves measuring certain attributes of a conversation, such as:

 - User Persona Analysis: Detects manipulative, toxic, or high-adaptation user personas or preferences.
 This involves scanning the persona and rewriting it safely with safety anchors.
-This means, for example, if the user creates a persona for a "best friend", this should detect the potential downsides that could come with the term (e.g. susceptability to persuasion) it would add safety clarifications to the term (e.g. "a true friend takes care that their friend stays safe").
+This means, for example, if the user creates a persona for a "best friend", this should detect the potential downsides that could come with the term (e.g. susceptability to persuasion), and it would add safety clarifications to the term (e.g. "a true friend takes care that their friend stays safe").
 - Emotional Temperature (User & AI): Tracks affective intensity and escalation by monitoring stress, vulnerability, and affective polarity.
 This essentially measures how much the user or AI develops/simulates positive or negative feelings about the other or towards a sensitive topic.
 - Relational Intimacy: Monitors personalization and closeness "We" vs. "I/you", shared-history references, etc. This essentially measures how much the AI seems to consider itself and the user as peers or a unit.
 - Boundary Integrity: Checks rule consistency and self-contradictions through justification of boundary violations.
 This involves measuring how consistently the LLM follows guardrails and how it attempts to justify violations.
 - Paradox Checks: Identifies conflicting value weightings (e.g., empathy vs. safety).
 - User Cognitive Load: Detects overwhelmingness or confusion based on response latency and erratic topic shifts or direct expression.
 This also attempts to measure the user's frustration levels.

-Some open questions which require thought:
+Some open questions that require thought:
 - How can "emotional temperature" be quantified reliably?
-    - Possible indicators: sentiment trajectory, response time, emoji usage, engagement frequency and duration.
+    - Possible indicators: sentiment trajectory, response time, emoji usage, engagement frequency, and duration.
 - How can subtle attachment or co-rumination be detected without false positives?

 ### Psycholinguistic Pattern Recognition